Date published: 19 December, 2018

 Please contact SF directly for further information on its endorsement process.

 Check Table 1 below to see whether the management option or capital item you wish to apply for this year is listed and to check which organisation to contact.
 Only those management options or capital items listed in Table 1 will be considered for endorsement.

-In seeking an endorsement you will need to meet the criteria specified for each management option or capital item listed.
-Scottish Natural Heritage or Forestry Commission Scotland will clarify whether you need to provide any further evidence.
+In the SNH endorsement request form, you are asked to explain briefly how each option or capital item meets the criteria for endorsement.
+Scottish Natural Heritage or Scottish Forestry will clarify whether you need to provide any further evidence.

 In most cases the endorsement will confirm that the options you have selected are eligible, will benefit the objectives of management and that the location in which you wish to carry out the management is appropriate.